yochaigal/cairn/wip/misc/items.md

 Antique gravedigger's toolkit
 Memento from a loved one's grave
 Shovel with hidden compartments
-Ceremonial burial robe with protective runes
-Witnessed a necromancer's ritual, compelled to stop the undead menace Accidentally awakened a slumbering spirit, now seeks to put it to rest Discovered an ancient prophecy involving the dead, determined to solve the mystery Unearthed a powerful relic that attracts dark forces, must keep it safe Challenged by the ghosts of the graveyard to prove your worth to the living Called upon by a restless spirit to avenge their wrongful death Copper lantern
+Copper lantern
 Five days' trail mix
 Ever-burning candle